tmteam/NFun/README.md

-# NFun
+# NFun.
 Not yet a program language

 Expressions Evaluator for .NET